 The AFRING steering committee will meet to develop and establish an operational and institutional strategy for the Pan-African Bird Ringing Scheme.
 The AFRING strategy will involve existing ringing schemes (East African Ringing scheme in Nairobi, Ghana Ringing Scheme, Centre d'Étude des Migrations d'Oiseaux - Institut Scientifique de Rabat).
-Seed funding will be secured to support its initial implementation, and two ringing courses will be organised for francophone African countries.
+Seed funding will be secured to support its initial implementation, and two ringing courses will be organized for francophone African countries.
 In recent years, new technology has contributed significantly to an improved knowledge of migratory waterbirds, especially satellite telemetry, radio tracking and the use of stable isotopes.
-These methods are likely to become more affordable and more advanced in years to come, and their use needs to be encouraged.
+These methods will likely become more affordable and more advanced in years to come, and their use needs to be encouraged.

-Objective 4: To improve Communication, Education and Public Awareness (CEPA) about migratory waterbird species, their flyways, their role in alleviating poverty, threats to them and the need for measures to conserve them and their habitats
+Objective 4: To improve communication, education and public awareness (CEPA) about migratory waterbird species, their flyways, their role in alleviating poverty, threats to them and the need for measures to conserve them and their habitats